After reviewing this information, you will be able to:

-After you have performed your initial search, view only Journal Articles by using the left-hand sidebar to filter results.
+After you have performed your initial search, view only Articles or peer-reviewed sources by using the left sidebar to filter results.
 Check the image below for more details and directions

 Searching a DatabaseSometimes it is best to search a more specific journal database than MavScholar.
 When you search a database, you'll get information from lots of journals at once, saving you time and energy.
 Most databases are subject-specific, so you know you'll get relevant information.

 You can access databases from Memorial Library's homepage.
 On the left-hand side, you'll find our links to databases.
 Our "Article Databases A-Z" is great if you're trying to find a specific database.
 Or else, check out our "Class and Subject Guides."
 They're divided by department and class, and through them you can usually find databases topically.

 Searching a DatabaseDatabases all look a little different, but they work in similar ways.
 Check out the visuals and directions below to get an idea for how they work.